-Urban Adamah is a 501(c)3 nonprofit, and we grow our food as a labor of love to increase access to nutritious food and cultivate community.
-The tenets of permaculture guide all of our farming practices.
-On our one-acre urban farm, we produce approximately 12,000 lbs of organic produce a year, the majority of which we donate through our weekly Free Farm Stand and other community distributions.
+Where our food goes: We grow our food as a labor of love to increase access to nutritious food and cultivate community.
+We produce approximately 12,000 lbs of organic produce a year, about 90% of which we donate through our weekly Free Farm Stand and other community distributions.

 How We Grow

 Our farm is cultivated by our farm manager and assistant manager, who oversee the work of the 12-14 young adults participating in our three-month residential fellowship.
 Fellows learn experientially about urban organic farming, food justice and progressive Jewish community – both through their programs and work on our farm as well as through internships in local urban garden and food justice organizations.
 Our farm, in turn, also depends on the generosity of many volunteers who help to make it thrive.